getsentry/sentry-docs/src/collections/_documentation/platforms/node/express.md

   res.end('Hello world!');
 });

-// The error handler must be before any other error middleware app.use(Sentry.Handlers.errorHandler());
+// The error handler must be before any other error middleware and after all controllers app.use(Sentry.Handlers.errorHandler());

 // Optional fallthrough error handler